danielpham0/daily-planner-info448/README.md

 1. Clone the following repository:
 2.   <https://github.com/info4482021-au21/group-final-project-a6-dailyplanner>
 3. Open the project on Android Studio, sync and build Gradle to set up the application.
 4. At the project level 'group-final-project-a6-dailyplanner/DailyPlanner' include a file apikeys.properties with DIRECTIONS_KEY={APIKEY}.
-This key is located in the documentation and slides.
+This key is located in the project documentation.

 ### On Android Emulator